1997–98 Chicago Bulls season: Aftermath

-This was Jordan's last season as a Bull, as he announced his second retirement after it was over.
-However, he did make a second comeback with the Washington Wizards in 2001.
-Following the season, Jackson resigned as head coach after nine seasons with the Bulls, while Pippen was traded to the Houston Rockets, Rodman left for the Los Angeles Lakers as a free agent, Longley was dealt to the Phoenix Suns, Kerr was traded to the San Antonio Spurs, Burrell signed with the New Jersey Nets, Jud Buechler signed with the Detroit Pistons, and Kleine re-signed with the Suns, his former team.
+This was Jordan's final season with the Bulls, as he announced his second retirement in January 1999, ending his NBA career after thirteen seasons; however, he would later on make a second comeback with the Washington Wizards in 2001.
+Following the season, Jackson resigned as head coach after nine seasons with the Bulls, while Pippen was traded to the Houston Rockets after eleven seasons in Chicago, and Rodman signed as a free agent with the Los Angeles Lakers.
+Meanwhile, Longley was traded to the Phoenix Suns, Kerr was dealt to the San Antonio Spurs, Burrell signed with the New Jersey Nets, Jud Buechler signed with the Detroit Pistons, and Kleine re-signed with the Suns, his former team.

 Because of this dismantling of the team, this was the last season for the Bulls dynasty that had headlined the NBA throughout the 1990s.
-What followed was a long rebuilding process between 1998 and 2004, and the Bulls did not return to the postseason until 2005.
+What followed was a long rebuilding process between 1998 and 2004, and the Bulls would not return to the NBA playoffs again until the 2004–05 season, and to date have not appeared in the NBA Finals since.
 The story of this season was captured in ESPN's The Last Dance, which aired in April 2020.